xanxer6rB/forge-kasm/README.md

   To play forge-adventure: ./forge-adventure.sh

-I do not own either projects Forge or KasmVNC in any way.
+I do not own Forge, linuxserver/baseimage-kasmvnc or KasmVNC in any way.

 Just a Forge user whom wants to contribute to the Forge community.

-I give big thanks to the devs and creators of KasmVNC.
+I give big thanks to the devs and creators at linuxserver for their basicimage-kasmvnc.
 It does all the heavey lifting for helping run applications through a browser.